oceanprotocol/ocean-node/docs/API.md

 ```

 Errors: `403` services disabled on the env / access denied, `400` invalid params (bad address,
-duration, image spec, unavailable resources, or no pricing for the token).
+duration, image spec, metadata over 1 KB, unavailable resources, or no pricing for the token).
 Escrow lock/claim now
 happens in the background, so escrow failures surface as the job ending in an `Error` / `*Failed`
 status (observed via `serviceStatus`), not as a synchronous `402`.